Chief William Lamb

 The Fond du Lac Auxiliary Police Unit has proven to be very successful and will continue to provide and maintain the highest level of service to the community.
 Many of the Auxiliary officers have gone on to become full time officers with the City of Fond du Lac and other police agencies.

-For more information or to inquire about becoming a part of this team contact Captain Mat Mueller at (920)322-3704.
+For more information or to inquire about becoming a part of this team contact Captain Aaron Goldstein at (920)322-3704.
 There is an ongoing application process for the Auxiliary.
 Completed applications should be mailed to:

 Fond du Lac Police Department